 On October 5, 2020, the Company launched an at-the-market offering (the "Offering") of up to \$5,000,000 worth of shares of the Company's common stock, par value \$0.001 per share, pursuant to an At-The-Market Issuance Sales Agreement, dated October 5, 2020, by and between the Company and Ascendiant Capital Markets, LLC.
-As of December 31, 2020, pursuant to the Agreement, the Company issued 907,082 shares of common stock of the Company for gross proceeds to the Company of \$1,546,665.52, representing an average sale price of \$1.7051 per share.
+Since the launch and as of December 31, 2021, pursuant to the Agreement, the Company had sold 1,541,758 shares of common stock through Ascendiant Capital Markets for aggregate proceeds to the Company of \$2.9 million.

-Second Iliad Note
+Iliad Note

 On October 29, 2020, the Company entered into the Note Purchase Agreement with Iliad pursuant to which the Company agreed to issue and sell to Iliad a secured promissory note in an initial principal amount of \$2,690,000, which is payable on or before April 29, 2022.
 The October Principal Amount includes an original discount of \$175,000 and \$15,000 that the Company agreed to pay to Iliad to cover legal fees, accounting costs, due diligence and other transaction costs.
 In exchange for the October Note, Iliad paid a purchase price of \$2,500,000.
 The October Purchase Agreement also provides for indemnification of Iliad and its affiliates in the event that they incur loss or damage related to, amount other things, breach by the Company of any of its representations, warranties or covenants under the October Purchase Agreement.
 In connection with the October Purchase Agreement and the October Note, the Company entered into a Security Agreement with Iliad, pursuant to which the obligations of the Company is secured by all of the assets of the Company, excluding the Company's accounts receivable and intellectual property.
 Upon an event of default under the October Note, the October Security Agreement entitles the Holder to take possession of such collateral; provided that Iliad's security interest and remedies with respect to the collateral are junior in priority to the security interest previously granted by the Company to Iliad in connection with a separate financing entered into by them on March 25, 2020, for which Iliad holds a senior, first-priority security interest in the same collateral.
+The Company repaid the note in January 2022.